phu004/django_part_five/README.md

 ```
 <br/><br/>

-## 2. Setting up routing and view function for the form page.
+## 2. Setting up routing and the view function for the form page.
-A new model "Person" was addedd into the "main" app, you can find its defintion in "models.py" Our Goal is to create a form page which allows you to add "Person" objects into the database.
+A new model "Person" was addedd into the "main" app (see below).
 ```sh
 class Person(models.Model):
     name = models.CharField(max_length=200)